Battle Circuit: Development

 English-language versions of the game, a few pieces of Japanese dialogue were omitted from the European release.
 The game was not released in North American arcades or any other part of the world.
 Moreover, even at the time of its release in arcades, Capcom stated it had no plans to release the game for home consoles.
 On September 18, 2018, it was released on Capcom Beat 'Em Up Bundle digitally for the PlayStation 4, Nintendo Switch, Xbox One and Microsoft Windows.

 Battle Circuit's background music was composed by Syun Nishigaki of Capcom Arcade Sound Team, and has a recurring pop and electronic theme present throughout the game.
 The music was recorded using only synth-based computer generated sound, a common recording medium for arcade games on the CPS-2.
 An official soundtrack entitled Battle Circuit Original Soundtrack (catalog number VICL-60056) was released commercially in Japan by Victor Entertainment on July 2, 1997 and retailed for ¥2,205.

+The character Pinky borrows many moves from the character Zelkin of Capcom's fighter Star Gladiator.